Online Summer & Winter Courses

 Examines the concepts and applications of ethical and moral behavior that affect business decision-making and result in socially responsible policies and actions.
 Uses actual cases and issues to demonstrate the need for social responsibility as an integral part of business strategies and implementation.
 Prerequisites: Junior standing and MGMT-240.
 4 SH.
 CC: Ethics Intensive, Diversity Intensive.

 Continuation of Intro Physics I. Introduces and applies the concept of a field to gravitation, electricity,magnetism, circuits, optics and the atom.
 Laboratory stresses electronic data acquisition and independent discovery of physical principles.
 Uses high school algebra and trigonometry as the language.
-Prerequisites: PHYS-202 or PHYS-204.
+Prerequisites: PHYS-202 or PHYS-204; co-requisite: PHYS-207.
 4 SH.
 3 lecture hours, 3 laboratory hours.

 An introduction to world dramatic literature through study of the development of drama and its various forms with a focus on dramatic movements and theatrical innovations, as well as the cultural aesthetic, literary, and political contexts of individual works.
 4 SH.
 CC: Literary Expression, Diversity Intensive.